influxdata/docs-v2/content/influxdb/clustered/reference/cli/influxctl/token/delete.md

 #### Rotate deleted tokens

-After deleting a database token, any clients using the deleted token need to be updated with a new database token to continue to interact with your InfluxDB Cloud Dedicated cluster.
+After deleting a database token, any clients using the deleted token need to be updated with a new database token to continue to interact with your InfluxDB cluster.
 {{% /warn %}}

 ## Arguments